Leigh Ernst Friestedt

 Leigh helped the NCAA and Intercollegiate Women’s Lacrosse Coaches Association (“IWLCA”) pass landmark early recruiting legislation in lacrosse.
 Leigh’s article, Early Recruit: The Role of Sports in Education, analyzed key issues with early recruiting and documented female student-athletes featured in a film to lobby the NCAA.
 Additionally, Leigh is an Associate Producer for the film Grey Lady and an Executive Producer for the film The Sweet Life which premiered at the LA Film Festival in 2016.

-Leigh has photographed and filmed the top lacrosse events including: NCAA Final Four, ACC, Ivy League, Big Ten and Big East Championships.
+Leigh has photographed, filmed and authored articles covering the top lacrosse events: NCAA Final Four, ACC, Ivy League, Big Ten and Big East Championships.
 Leigh has also covered many of the top high school and club girls lacrosse tournaments, Under Amour All-America and US Women’s Lacrosse Tournament.
-Additionally, Leigh has photographed the NYC marathon and sailing regattas on Nantucket.
+Additionally, Leigh has photographed the NYC marathon, US Tennis Open and sailing regattas on Nantucket.

 Top Sports Articles